zac-heisey/murray-lampert/_posts/2017-01-30-things-to-know-before-tearing-walls-down-in-your-home.markdown

 - construction
 layout: blocks
 featured-image: "/uploads/tear-down-walls.jpg"
-excerpt: Tearing down a wall in your home is no small task.
+description: Tearing down a wall in your home is no small task.
 It requires planning and expertise.
 Here are some things to know before tearing down a wall in your home.
 author: Gregg Cantor
 ---